BioinfoNet/OpenScienceKEHackathon/README.md

 The first project can be handled by two groups: a literature search and data mining.

-Reach out if can help out in any of the projects.
+Reach out if you can help out in any of the projects.

 ### What kind of projects are we interested in?
 We looking for projects that:
    - Can be tackled within two days
-   - Can be tackled by participants with entry to intermediate coding skills
+   - Can be tackled by participants with entry to intermediate level coding skills
    - Address a Bioinformatics or Open Science question.
 Should not, however, require highly specialized Bioinformatics skills

 ## To participate